perfact/zodbsync/README.md

 already one.

 ### `source`
-This is a path that provides the objects of a layer, possibly read-only to the user executing `zodbsync` and provided by a Debian package or similar.
+This is an optional path that provides the objects of a layer, possibly read-only to the user executing `zodbsync` and provided by a Debian package or similar.

-An implicit layer is added at the top where `workdir` is set to the `base_dir` provided in the main config for compatibility with a non-layered setup.
+An implicit fallback layer is added at the top where `workdir` is set to the `base_dir` provided in the main config for compatibility with a non-layered setup.

 The representation rules for objects in a multi-layer setup are as follows: